christophknabe/spring-ddd-bank/README.md

 `mvn clean test`
 This will fetch all necessary libraries, compile the project, collect the exception message texts, and execute the test suite.

-If you experience problems due to versioning of JDK and Maven, see the later chapter about it.
+If you experience problems due to versioning of JDK and Maven, see the chapter about it in document [Maven and IDE Integration](src/doc/Maven-IDE-Integration.md).

-After this is working you can import the Maven project into your Java IDE (Spring Tool Suite is recommended, as AspectJ weaving is needed for the compile phase).
+After this is working you can import the Maven project into your Java IDE ([Spring Tool Suite](https://spring.io/tools) is recommended, see the chapter about IDE Integration in  [Maven and IDE Integration](src/doc/Maven-IDE-Integration.md))

-You can run the application (a REST server) in your IDE by running class `de.beuth.knabe.spring_ddd_bank.Application` or on the command line after `mvn package` by
+You can run the application (a REST server) in your IDE by running class [de.beuth.knabe.spring_ddd_bank.Application](src/main/java/de/beuth/knabe/spring_ddd_bank/Application.java) as Java Application or on the command line after
+`mvn package` by
 `java -jar target/spring-ddd-bank-0.1-SNAPSHOT.jar`

-In the last lines of the log you will see the number of the port (usually 8080), on which the server will listen.
+This will start the web server Tomcat with the web application Spring DDD Bank.
+The latter runs the database Derby in embedded mode for the web application, but also offers network access to the database.
+In the last lines of the log you will see messages like the following:
+`Tomcat started on port(s): 8080 (http)`
+`Apache Derby Network Server 10.12.1.1 - (1704137) wurde gestartet und ist bereit, Verbindungen auf Port 1527 zu akzeptieren.`
+In these messages you can see the port of the web server (8080), and of the Derby database (1527).

 You can stop it by typing &lt;Ctrl/C&gt;.

 ## Which DDD principles are implemented?

-- Modelling the domain layer as one package, which does not depend on any other package besides standard Java SE packages as `java.time` and `javax.persistence`.
+- Modeling the domain layer as one package, which does not depend on any other package besides standard Java SE packages as `java.time` and `javax.persistence`.
 The latter only for the JPA annotations.

-- Avoid an [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html) by having relevant business logic methods in entity class `Client`.
+- Avoid an [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html) by having relevant business logic methods in entity class [Client](src/main/java/de/beuth/knabe/spring_ddd_bank/domain/Client.java).
   This requires the feature **Domain Object Dependency Injection** (DODI), which can only be implemented by using full AspectJ compile-time weaving.
   See [§11.8.1 Using AspectJ to dependency inject domain objects with Spring](http://docs.spring.io/spring/docs/4.3.x/spring-framework-reference/html/aop.html#aop-atconfigurable).

-- The Domain Layer references required services only by self-defined, minimal interfaces (in package `domain.imports`).
+- The Domain Layer references required services only by self-defined, minimal interfaces (in package [domain.imports](src/main/java/de/beuth/knabe/spring_ddd_bank/domain/imports)).

-- Implementing required services in the infrastructure layer (in package `infrastructure`).
+- Implementing required services in the infrastructure layer (in package [infrastructure](src/main/java/de/beuth/knabe/spring_ddd_bank/infrastructure)).

-- Linking together required services and their implementations by Dependency Injection.
+- Linking together required services and their implementations by Spring Dependency Injection.

 - Implementing an interface layer for external access to the application.
-  This is implemented as a REST service in package `rest_interface`.
+  This is implemented as a REST service in package [rest_interface](src/main/java/de/beuth/knabe/spring_ddd_bank/rest_interface).

 ## Other Characteristics